mlcommons/mobile_app_open/flutter/documentation/custom-tasks.md

 from some external file managers and cloud storage clients.
 Instead of copying your file using `Files`, you can use Share button in your external app and choose "Save to Files".
 This method doesn't have restrictions on file extension.

+# Using external resources on an Android
+On Android the resource folder is located at `/Android/data/org.mlcommons.android.mlperfbench/files`.
+On Android 11, the folder `/Android/data/` is inaccessible using the default File Manager app.
+It stills accessible through 3rd party File Manager apps, though.
+Or using a File Manager on a desktop computer and access the files via USB also works.

+So, if you have `/sdcard/mlperf_datasets/some/folders/test.txt` path in your config file, then the path on your Android phone would be:
+`/Android/data/org.mlcommons.android.mlperfbench/files/external_resources/some/folders/test.txt`.